WorkForce NOW

 How does the Chamber Support Workforce Readiness?

-In an evolving business landscape, the Fredericksburg Regional Chamber is leading the way with Workforce NOW, thanks to a $250,000 GO Virginia grant.
-This initiative, in collaboration with education and stakeholders, aims to transform workforce development, guiding regional students toward enrollment, enlistment, or employment after education.
+In an evolving business landscape, the Fredericksburg Regional Chamber is leading the way with Workforce NOW.
+This initiative, in collaboration with education and business stakeholders, aims to transform workforce development, guiding regional students toward enrollment, enlistment, or employment after education.

 Mock Interview Day